anyscale/onboarding/README.md

   * Provider (aws, gcp): aws
   * Name: Pick any short name, like "mycloud"

+### Project initialization

+This command creates a project on Anyscale and ties it to this directory.

+* `anyscale init` to turn this directory into an Anyscale project

 ### Run the program

 This section creates your anyscale compute cluster and then runs some code on it.
 Start by cloning this github repo.
 The code that is actually run on Anyscale is contained in the `compute.py` source code file.

 * `RAY_ADDRESS=anyscale://my_cluster python driver.py`